 The Venous Outflow Component has a 5mm inner diameter (ID), 19F outer diameter (OD), and is 40cm long.
 It consists of radiopaque silicone with braided nitinol reinforcement (for kink and crush resistance) and a radiopaque marker band at the tip.
+A 10 French Delivery Stylet is packaged with the Venous Outflow Component to aid in placement of the device.

-The Arterial Graft Component has a 6mm ID, 7.46mm OD, and is 53cm long, inclusive of the connector (titanium).
-It consists of an ePTFE hemodialysis graft with FEP beading to provide kink resistance near the connector.
+The Arterial Graft Component has a 6mm ID, 7.46mm 0D, and is 53cm long, inclusive of the connector (titanium).
+It consists of an ePTFE hemodialysis graft with FFP beading to provide kink resistance near the connector.
 The connector has a tapered ID (6mm to 5mm) and attaches the Arterial Graft Component to the Venous Outflow Component.
 The Arterial Graft Component is cannulated using standard technique according to KDOQI guidelines.